 Milton S. Eisenhower Library

-The Milton S. Eisenhower Library is the university’s principal research library and the largest in the Sheridan Libraries network.
+MSE Library is the university’s principal research library and the largest in the Sheridan Libraries network.
 The library opened in 1964 and is one of the most heavily used buildings on Homewood campus.

 Milton S. Eisenhower Library